 This ASP is future-oriented and depicts how South Riel will be developed over a period of time through a series of public and private sector initiatives.
-The first stage of development was the Enjoy Centre that opened in the spring of 2011.
-The completion of the industrial and commercial portion is expected to take 5 to 7 years.
+The first stage of development was the Holes-Enjoy CenterCentre whichthat opened in the spring of 2011.- The completion of the industrial and commercial portion is expected to take 5 to 7 years, and the completion of the residential portion is expected to take 3 to 7 years.
+For full build-out, both are dependent onservicing capacity and market demand.
 The residential portion has undergone revisions since the original ASP was created; it is expected to take 10 to 15 years to complete, with construction proposed to start in 2019.

-While the plan envisions a desired future, changes to the plan may be required to respond to new circumstances and market demands.
-Thus, to ensure that it remains current and relevant, the plan may be reviewed and updated either generally or in regard to a specific issue as determined necessary by Council or when the Municipal Development Plan (MDP) is updated.
+The first stage of development was the Holes Enjoy Center which opened in the spring of 2011.-While the plan envisions a desired future, changes to the plan may be required to respond to new circumstances and market demands.
+Thus, to ensure that it remains current and relevant, the plan may be reviewed

+Formatted: Indent: Left: 1.49 cm, Space Before: 2.65 pt, Line spacing: Multiple 1.2 li, No bullets or numbering and updated either generally or in regard to a specific issue as determined necessary by Council or when the Municipal Development Plan (MDP) is updated.